expiringcode/blimp/README.md

 The idea behind this tool is to make it easy to start developing web applications.
 The steps are as follows

-1- Create a new project based on a template
+1. Create a new project based on a template
-2- Set it up with an easy prompt
+2. Set it up with an easy prompt
+  - Select services
+  - Configure each service
-3- Dev/Test cycle locally
+3. Dev/Test cycle locally
-4- Build/Deploy to the production server
+4. Build/Deploy to the production server
-5- Enabling A/B testing
+5. Enabling A/B testing
-6- Rollback
+6. Rollback

 ## Requirements
 * node `^7.0.0`